 Fermentation oxidizes the phenolic compounds and darkens the infusion’s hue.
 Since Green teas provide approximately twice the amount of beneficial catechins found in black teas, Green tea has an auspicious future in food, health, research and development.

 Known to botanists as Camellia sinensis (L.) Kuntze, Tea was first scientifically described by the father of modern taxonomy, Carl Linnaeus- hence the ‘(L.)’.
 Camellia sinensis, the name, was later refined by Otto Kuntze, a German apothecary who also distributed essential oils from his factory.
-Perhaps Kuntze’s appreciation for Tea’s character astringency and flavour, from it’s tannins and volatile oils, including monoterpene alcohols (geraniol, linalool) and aromatic alcohols (benzyl alcohol, 2-phenylethanol), led him to improve the species’ taxonomy.
-He described Tea based on it’s native origin - sinensis means ‘from China’.
+Perhaps Kuntze’s appreciation for tea’s character astringency and flavour, from its tannins and volatile oils, including monoterpene alcohols (geraniol, linalool) and aromatic alcohols (benzyl alcohol, 2-phenylethanol), led him to improve the species’ taxonomy.
+He described tea based on it’s native origin – sinensis means ‘from China’[ (1) .

-percent of the plant’s chemistry.
+of the plant’s chemistry.
 Many of these compounds have anti-cancer, anti-diabetic and anti-inflammation activities and help slow the aging process with cellular protective qualities for tissues and organs.
-With research and development, Green tea’s short comings and utilities are frequently being expanded upon.
-For example, research conducted with Green tea indicates that its’ catechins can inhibit the bioavailability of non-heme iron by 79% to 94%; however, catechins’ affinity for iron can also be mitigated by the addition of lemon.
-The addition of lemon juice, which contains ascorbic acid, is also reported to improve the antioxidant potential of Green tea.
-Extracts of Green tea leaves are now being combined with other NHPs including Rhodiola rosea L. (Roseroot) extract to produce products that are stimulating, adaptogenic, and protective for today’s energy supplement consumers.
-As history has demonstrated Green tea is continuing to change the landscape in the way scientists, clinicians, and consumers approach the virtues of natures’ gifts.
+With research and development, green tea’s short comings and utilities are frequently being expanded upon.
+For example, research conducted with green tea indicates that its catechins can inhibit the bioavailability of non-heme iron by 79% to 94%; however, catechins’ affinity for iron can also be mitigated by the addition of lemon.
+The addition of lemon juice, which contains ascorbic acid, is also reported to improve the antioxidant potential of green tea.
+Extracts of green tea leaves are now being combined with other NHPs including Rhodiola rosea L. (Roseroot) extract to produce products that are stimulating, adaptogenic, and protective for today’s energy supplement consumers.
+As history has demonstrated green tea is continuing to change the landscape in the way scientists, clinicians, and consumers approach the virtues of natures’ gifts.